• Skip to main content

 Dr Neil’s Garden which lies close to the Royal Mile is a tranquil contrast to the buzz of the city.

-Dr Neil’s Garden is a wonderful, often unexpected contrast to the buzz of the Old Town, which lies only a few miles away.
+It’s a wonderful, often unexpected, contrast to the buzz of the Old Town, which lies only a few miles away.
 It’s one of the nicest of all the parks and gardens in Edinburgh.
 It’s a very special place.

 This remarkable garden is located in Duddingston Village, one of the oldest and prettiest parts of Edinburgh on the eastern edge of Holyrood Park and the slopes of Arthur’s Seat.